kasrasadeghi/pipeline/README.md

 # pipeline
-pipeline is a message-based notes system for iterative reflection.
+Pipeline is a message-based notes system for iterative reflection.

-you can run it locally, or you can run it over a vpn. i use wireguard to run it on my phone and my computers at home.
+You can run it locally, or you can run it over a vpn.
+I use wireguard to run it on my phone when I'm out and on my computers when I'm at home.

-as a software package, pipeline is a simple flask app. it uses the ~/notes folder in your home directory, and populates it with a flat set of `[uuid].note` files. each note has messages in it, human-readable in a custom plain-text format.
+As a software package, pipeline is a simple flask app.
+It uses the ~/notes folder in your home directory, and populates it with a flat set of `[uuid].note` files.
+Each note has messages in it, human-readable in a custom plain-text format.

-# core modules
+# install/setup
-the setup script (WIP) creates an index file for you in ~/notes. you can visit this with https://localhost:5000/ or http://localhost:5000/.
+The setup script (WIP) creates an index file for you in ~/notes. you can visit this with https://localhost:5000/ or http://localhost:5000/.

-otherwise, you can go to https://localhost:5000/today or http://localhost:5000/today, and see a new journal note created for each day.
+Otherwise, you can go to https://localhost:5000/today or http://localhost:5000/today, and see a new journal note created for each day.

+I recommend making `<ip>:5000/today` your home page and using it as your central console.